 What if your customer insists on a design that requires EnduraGLOSS Cherry Red and Schein Fluorescent Yellow?
 The best option here is to explain the dangers of applying one vinyl over the other and sell them a design that applies both films directly to the substrate with no overlapping.

-Overlaminate film should also be matched with similar kinds of vinyls.
+Laminating film should also be matched with similar kinds of vinyls.
 Never use a calendared overlaminate on a cast vinyl or an economy calendared overlaminate on a premium calendared vinyl.
 The two layers must expand and shrink at the same rates otherwise delamination failure can result.
-For best vehicle wrap results, Use PrismJET 230 Ultra with 231 overlaminate film, ORAJET 3951RA with 290G, and Avery MPI 1105 EZRS with DOL 1060 or 1360 overlaminate.
+For best vehicle wrap results, Use PrismJET 230 Ultra with 231 overlaminate film, ORAJET 3951RA with 290.

 Variety may be the spice of life, but mixing things up is not a good recipe for layering sign vinyl.
 Use layers from the same vinyl product line whenever possible.
 Apply cast on cast, intermediate calendared on intermediate calendared, etc. If your customer insists on mixing it up, apply different kinds of vinyl side by side, but not in layers.
 And use matching overlaminate film on your digitally printed vinyl graphics and vehicle wraps.
 It is a proven formula for success.